bipinKrishnan/ml-recipe-book/_ner_chapter.md

 Now let's write the function that takes in a sentence containing named entities familiar to western people and return the sentence modified to Indian context.

 1. The function will split the the input sentence into words, tokenize it and pass it to the model for making the predictions.
-2. After that, we find the named entity corresponding to each word in the input sentence.
+2. After that, we create a dictionary containing the words of the input sentence as keys and its corresponding string labels as values.
 3. Then we find the word that is more related/closer to the word 'India' and farther away from the word 'USA' for all person, location and organisation entities in the sentence.
-5. Then we replace these words with the one we got from ```.most_similar()``` method of word2vec and return the final text.
+4. Then we replace these words with the one we got from step 3 and return the final text.

 ```python
 def prepare_output(text):